izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 ## Submitting your first step
 gwf.target_from_template("Mytarget", first_step())
 ```
 There you go!
-We have now declared a workflow with one target and that target creates the file greeting.txt with the line hello world in it.
+We have now declared a workflow with one target and that target creates the file greetings.txt with the line hello world in it.
 Now let’s try to run our workflow…

 ```{python}
 from gwf import Workflow